 I am continually intrigued by the impact of technologies on our personal, professional, and social lives, and I strive to better understand how we might facilitate better living and learning through these technologies.

-Outside of work, I enjoy attending CrossFit workouts, cooking, running, and parenting two very affectionate cats, an energetic puppy, and a much-relaxed chinchilla with my partner.
-Oh, we also love Netflix.
+Outside of work, I enjoy working out, cooking, running, and parenting a very affectionate cat, two energetic puppers, and a quiet chinchilla with my partner.
+We also love Netflix.

 PhD in Rhetoric & Scientific & Technical Communication, Minor in Human Factors and Ergonomics, University of Minnesota, 2019.